ZaraJadidi/zCss/README.md

 font-weight : The font-weight property is used to make the text bold.You can also define the font weight with a number from 100 (thin) to 900 (thick).
 400 is the same as normal, and 700 is the same as bold.<br>

+text-transform : allows you to transform text with the following values:<br>

+uppercase: Transforms the text to capitals.<br>

+lowercase: Transforms the text to lower case.<br>

+capitalize: Transforms all words to have the first letter capitalized.<br>

+.intro {<br>
+  text-transform: uppercase;
+}<br>